ssfsx17/ffpnp/Jobs/JobDetails/Fencer.md

 Dervish (10 AP) (special) - Attack an enemy, and cause Haste status to self (8).

-Ultima Masher (32 MP, 20 AP) (single) - Five melee attacks on one target, ignoring Defense.
+Ultima Masher (32 MP, 20 AP) (single) - Five melee attacks on one target, ignoring Evasion and Defense.